gocarlos/traffic_monitor/README.md

 # Car Counter app.

 This app can be used to count the amount of traffic on a street.
-Its available as a ubuntu snap and can therefore be installed on every newer (<2014) machine.
+Its available as a Ubuntu snap and can therefore be installed on every newer (>2014 e.g. Ubuntu 14.04) machine.
 Install instructions can be found below.
-You can test the app with a video instead of webcam if you like.
+You can test the app with a video instead of web cam if you like.

+# Project status
+This is still under development and not ready as plug and play, will happen in the next few days.
+Check in a few days again :smile:

 [![Build Status](https://travis-ci.org/vigilatore/traffic_monitor.svg?branch=master)](https://travis-ci.org/vigilatore/traffic_monitor)